-This post isn’t meant to be a packing list, so we’re not going to tell you how many t-shirts or pairs of underwear to pack; we trust you to figure that out for yourself.
-But we are going to tell you EXACTLY what items have proven themselves to be indispensable, whether you’re hostel hopping in South or Central America or island hopping in Southeast Asia.
+In this post, we’re not going to tell you how many t-shirts or pairs of underwear to pack; we trust you to figure that out for yourself.
+But we are going to tell you EXACTLY what items have proven themselves to be indispensable, whether you’re hostel-hopping in South or Central America or island hopping in Southeast Asia.
 Here’s what you’ll find in this post:

 Table of Contents